nori-ut3g/dwarfium/README.md

    2.4.
 Visit the site in a browser.
 If you're using the script, visit [localhost:8000](http://localhost:8000/).

-### ⚠️ Only one application can control the Dwarf at a time
+### ⚠️ Only one application can control the Dwarf at a time (Slave Mode)

 If you see this message,

 ![Screenshot of updates](images/SlaveMode.PNG)

-it's likely because the **Dwarflab mobile app** is still connected.
+it's likely because the **Dwarflab mobile app** is still connected and controls the Dwarf.

 ---